Why we chose Styled Components over Sass and CSS Modules

 In total, we reached a consensus on using Styled Components in our application moving forward and slowly working to port over, with the help of extensive storybook testing, older styling to Styled Components when it makes sense.

-Fortunately, it was trivial to upgrade our existing use of Emotion and @material-ui/styled to use Styled Components, and once that was completed we could make use of the babel-plugin-styled-components library to extract our styles and split our code into performant slices.
+to use Styled Components, and once that was completed we could make use of the babel-plugin-styled-components

 This was the right decision for our team and our code base, but we hope that sharing our thinking might help you decide what to use in your own application.
 More than anything, we’re satisfied at how we made the decision together as a team, hearing everyone’s arguments and concerns along the way.